akb825/VertexFormatConvert/tool/README.md

 - `patchPoints`: (required for PatchList primitive type) The number of patch points when the primitive type is PatchList.
 - `vertexStreams`: The input vertex streams to read data from.
 It is an array of objects with the following members:
 	- `vertexFormat`: The vertex format of the vertex stream.
 See the above vertexFormat layout description for details.
-	- `vertexData`: The path to a data file containing the vertex data.
+	- `vertexData`: The path to a data file or base64 encoded vertex data.
 	- `indexType`: (optional) The type of the input index data.
 If not provided or null, index data isn't used.
-	- `indexData`: (required if indexType is set) The path to a data file containing the index data.
+	- `indexData`: (required if indexType is set) The path to a data file or base64 encoded index data.
 - `vertexTransforms`: (optional) The transforms to apply to vertex data on conversion.
 It is an array of objects with the following members:
 	- `name`: The name of the element.
 	- `transform`: The transform to apply (described below).